jbcbdse/typescript-seed/README.md

 # Typescript Seed project

-This is a barebones set up for a running application with Typescript and Node.
+This is a barebones setup for a running application with Typescript and Node.

 Features: